rajatjain20/Nagarro-KubernetesAssignmentBasics/ReadMe.md

     replicaset.apps/k8s-basics-assignment-898db5488          5         5         5       29m
     replicaset.apps/k8s-basics-assignment-bonus-7f96c49df4   1         1         1       10m 👈</pre>

+    We can see `pod/k8s-basics-assignment-bonus-7f96c49df4-nppmz` was restarted 7 times.
+That is because of Liveness failure.
+We can verify this in pod description's Events section in next step.

 - Let's check the events in pod (pick the pod name from above command):
     <pre> > kubectl describe pod k8s-basics-assignment-bonus-7f96c49df4-nppmz
     Name:             k8s-basics-assignment-bonus-7f96c49df4-nppmz